xlladdins/xll/talk.md

 }
 ```

-Use `WINAPI` for functions called from Excel.
+Use `WINAPI` for functions called by Excel if you don't like debugging mysterious call stack crashes.

-Export functions from the dll with `#pragma XLLEXPORT`
+Export functions from the dll with `#pragma XLLEXPORT`.
+If you forget you will get a warning when the add-in is opened.

 # Macros